Idlib Governorate: Demographics

 As per the 2004 Syrian census the population was 1,258,400.
 A 2011 UNOCHA estimate put the population at 1,501,000, though this has likely changed since the start of the war.
 The inhabitants are mostly Sunni Muslims, although there is a significant Christian minority.
+Notably, two villages within the governorate were unique in having a predominantly Twelver Shia Muslim population amounting to around 15,000 residents.
+During the Syrian Civil War, the villages came under siege and saw eventual relocation of all its residents to neighboring governorates, then held by the regime forces.
+There are also local Druze communities including 18 villages around Harim Mountains area such as Kafr Nabi, that was estimated to be around 32,000, but thought to have diminished to around 1500 as the communities faced discrimination due to their perceived support of the Assad Regime during the civil war.